 November 10th, 2016

-Millennials have the travel bug: with almost 90% of those surveyed indicating plans for a holiday trip (10 percentage points higher than the general population).
+Millennials have the travel bug.
+Almost 90% of those surveyed indicate plans for a holiday trip (10 percentage points higher than the general population).

 Nearly three-quarters of surveyed Americans have planned domestic getaways, with the most popular trips being to visit family members (34%); road trips (31%); outdoor adventures such as hiking, biking and camping (21%); and national park tours (21%), according to the AmEx report.